 Interleukin-10: This protein is known to have an anti-inflammatory role.
 Research shows THCA helps our ECS release more.

-How Do You Get THCA?
+How do You Get THCA?

 Purchase or Grow Raw Cannabis: To get THCA, just purchase or grow any uncured or dried high-THC strains.
-Remember, uncured plants contain a heck of a lot more THCA than dried plants, however, the latter is still holds some.
+Remember, uncured plants contain a heck of a lot more THCA than dried plants, however, the latter still holds some.
 Just make sure it isn’t decarboxylated! (put through intense heat).
 Ideally, you’d want a high-THC freshly harvest plant for the most THCA.

 Blending Raw Buds and Leaves: You can blend or juice high-THC cannabis plants, whether dried or raw (ideally, raw).
 This means the leaves as well!
 Important to note is that blending is proven to retain a lot more of the nutrients than juicing, so blend away!